 Skip to main content

-You've probably seen both terms used interchangeably.
-Umind maps and knowledge graphs.
-They're both visual.
-They both show connections between ideas.
-But they represent fundamentally different ways of structuring knowledge, and choosing the wrong one for your use case can limit what you're able to discover.
+They are both visual and both show connections, but they represent different ways of structuring knowledge.
+Choosing the wrong one for your use case can limit what you are able to discover.

 What Is a Mind Map?